-A: My first doll was a little baby in polymer clay that looks more like a little frog…I sculpted it in 1999.
+A: My first doll was a little baby in polymer clay that looked more like a little frog…I sculpted it in 1999.

 Q: Do you have any photos of your first doll?
 Have all your dolls been BJDs?

-A: I have no photo of my first doll that was a little ugly polymer clay baby.
-I started with baby dolls in Cernit, and only two years ago I discovered the BJD world The dolls I prefer are Japanese BJD OOAK dolls. (also the bisque BJD).
+A: I have no photos of my first doll that was an little ugly polymer clay baby.
+I started with baby dolls in Cernit, and only two years ago I discovered the BJD world.
+The dolls I prefer are Japanese BJD OOAK dolls. (also bisque BJDs).

 Q: How did you learn to make BJDs?

 A: I bought the doll making guide from Mr Ryo Yoshida and made experiments.
-I’ve used this book as start, but with practice I’ve developed some personal techniques that make my dolls unique and quite different.
+I used this book as a start, but with practice I’ve developed some personal techniques that make my dolls unique and quite different.